Think flossing isn’t important enough to do it every day? You are not the only one!

 How To Floss

-Again it is worth making an appointment with Sophie for a proper demonstration, as it is different for each person.
+Again it is worth making an appointment with Arthur for a proper demonstration, as it is different for each person.

 However as a general rule you should: